We’re upgrading Hallam Road between Ormond Road and the South Gippsland Highway to make your journey safer and more reliable.

 Tree removal and trimming

-To make way for the new lanes we’ll be building on Hallam Road and the upgraded intersection at Hallam Road and South Gippsland Highway, we will need to remove some trees.
+To make way for the new lanes we’ll be building on Hallam Road and the upgraded intersection at Hallam Road and South Gippsland Highway, we will need to remove and trim some trees.

 Every effort has been made to minimise the number of trees removed, and only trees affected by our works will be removed.
 We’ve also been granted the relevant planning permits for the removal.

 We’ve removed and trimmed some trees already and will still need to remove some more.
 When we do this, we’ll have a fauna handler on site to inspect each tree and relocate any wildlife before any trees are removed.